YourongYe/AWS/AWS Certified Developer Associate Exam/key_points.md

 ## How to do with it?
 We need to change the access permission of the file using the command:
 `chmod 0400 EC2Tutorial.pem` to change the acess permission of the key file.
-And then ssh into the EC2 again using the command: `ssh -i EC2Tutorial.pem ec2-user@<public IP address of the EC2>`
+And then ssh into the EC2 again using the command: `ssh -i EC2Tutorial.pem <username>@<public IP address of the EC2>`